Funky Frame

 Push Notifications

-Browser Push with VAPID
+Browser Push with Service Worker

 Funky supports native browser push notifications: